 Using your hands, gently mix the jerk mixture in with the ground beef in a large bowl until just incorporated.
 Do not over-mix.
 Shape into patties, about 1/2 inch thick and wider than the diameter of your hamburger bun.
 Chill about 20 minutes or until you are ready to cook.
 Remember to wear gloves while handling the jerk seasoning or thoroughly wash your hands with soap and water after handling.

 Prepare gas or charcoal grill for cooking over high direct heat.
 Place the patties on the clean, well-oiled grill grate.
 Grill the burgers for about 5 minutes per side.
 Do not press down on the burgers while cooking.
-If you have a grill, you can use a grill pan or a cast iron frying pan.
+If you don't have a grill, you can use a grill pan or a cast iron frying pan.

 Serve burgers topped with cole slaw, without without hamburger buns.